 Artificial intelligence in healthcare has unimaginable potential.
-Within the next two years, with the help of Big Data it will revolutionize every area of our life, including medicine.
+Within the next two years, Big Data will revolutionize every area of our lives, including medicine.
 It will completely redesign healthcare, and for the better.
 Let's take a look at the promising solutions it offers.

 And when I say Big Data, I mean very Big.
-As digital capacity evolves, more and more data is produced and stored online.
+As digital capabilities evolve, more and more data is produced and stored online.
 The amount of digital data available is growing at an astonishing rate, doubling every two years.
-In 2013, it comprised 4,4 zettabytes: by 2020, the digital universe will reach 44 zettabytes or 44 trillion gigabytes.
+In 2013 it comprised 4,4 zettabytes: by 2020 the digital universe will reach 44 zettabytes or 44 trillion gigabytes.
 The world of Big Data is so vast that we will need artificial intelligence (AI) to be able to keep track of it.

-We have not yet reached the state of "real" artificial intelligence, but AI is ready to sneak into our lives without big announcements or fanfare.
+We haven't reached the state of “real” AI yet, but AI is ready to sneak into our lives without much announcement or fanfare.
 It's already in our cars, Google searches, Amazon suggestions, and many other devices.
-Crab Apple, Cortana from Microsoft, Google Google and services Echo Amazon's take advantage of natural language processing to do useful things.
+Crab Apple, Cortana from Microsoft, Google Google and services Echo Amazon uses natural language processing to do useful things.
 Guy?
-Search for a restaurant, get directions, or memorize a meeting eavesdrop on our conversations (in this case it is useful to them).
+Search for a restaurant, get directions, store a meeting or eavesdrop on our conversations (in this case it is useful to them).

 But there is already more.

 A 19-year-old British programmer launched a bot last September, DoNotPay, which is successfully helping people appeal their fines.
-He is an "AI lawyer" who can decide what to do with the parking ticket received based on a few questions.
-As of June, the bot successfully appealed for 160.000 of the 250.000 parking tickets in both London and New York. with a success rate of 64%.
+It is an “AI lawyer” who can decide what to do with the parking ticket received based on a few questions.
+As of June, the bot has successfully appealed 160.000 of 250.000 parking tickets in both London and New York, with a success rate of 64%.

 Imagine this efficiency in healthcare!

-Combined with Big Data, AI in healthcare and medicine could better organize patient journeys or treatment plans, and provide doctors with all the information they need to make a good decision.
+Combined with Big Data, AI in healthcare and medicine could better organize patient pathways or treatment plans, and provide doctors with all the information they need to make a good decision.

 I'm not talking about a distant future.

-Certainly sophisticated learning and artificial intelligence algorithms will find a place in healthcare in the next few years - I don't know if it's two years or ten, but it's coming.
+Certainly sophisticated learning and AI algorithms will find a place in healthcare in the next few years – I don't know if it's two years or ten, but it's coming.

 Andy Schuetz, senior scientist at Sutter Health.

-There are already several great examples of AI in healthcare that show potential implications and possible future uses that spark optimism.
-Of course, it will only be a real revolution if these technologies are available to everyone, and not just the richest or the most experienced.
-Anyway, let's take a look at the future of artificial intelligence in healthcare.
+There are already several great examples of AI in healthcare showing potential implications and possible future uses that spark optimism.
+Of course, it will only be a real revolution if these technologies are available to everyone, and not just the richest or most expert.
+Anyway, let's take a look at the future of AI in healthcare.

 Deepmind Healt, medical records at supersonic speed

-The most obvious application of artificial intelligence in healthcare is data management.
-Collecting them, storing them, tracking them: it is the first step to revolutionize existing health systems.
-Recently, the AI search branch of search giant Google launched its project Google Deepmind Health, which is used to extract medical record data and deliver better and faster healthcare services.
+The most obvious application of AI in healthcare is data management.
+Collect them, store them, track them: it is the first step to revolutionizing existing healthcare systems.
+Recently, the AI search arm of the search giant, Google, launched its project Google Deepmind Health, which is used to extract medical record data and deliver better and faster healthcare services.
 The project is in its infancy, but promises havoc.

 Design of treatment plans